How nonprofits explain their work to the world.

 • partnerships and institutional affiliations

-These elements help visitors assess whether the organization is capable of delivering the impact it promises.
+These elements help visitors assess whether the work matches the promise.

 • How digital experiences make participation easier or harder.